masonfmatthews/rails_assignments/projects/survey_opossum/README.md

   * Relationships between each pair of tables with a primary/foreign key link
 * **A workflow diagram.**  Any format is fine, including paper.
 * **A GitHub organization.** Create an organization in GitHub to represent your team for this project.
 Give all team members full rights.
 * **A repository.** Create a new repository under your GitHub organization's account.
+All team members (from both classes) should be working from the same repository.
 * **A README.** Your README should describe the application and include a link to the live version on Heroku.
 * **A working app.** See the requirements below!